-Meet the Expert: Wilfried, Scientific Director
+Meet the Expert: Wilfried, Director of Science and Innovation

-However, careful analysis demonstrated that at day-11 the glycosylation profile of our product substantially deviated from the marketed product and from our own product produced at day-1 through day-8.
+However, careful analysis demonstrated that at day-11, the glycosylation profile of substantially deviated from the reference product and the product produced in our hands up to day-8.
 We then embarked on extensive small scale R&D studies testing a wide range of basal media and feed strategies.
 Additionally, we optimized the harvest time.
 Unfortunately, none of these activities allowed us to push the culture beyond day-8 without compromising the product quality.
-Therefore, we were forced to lock-in the process using a day-8 harvest as starting point for the purification.
+Therefore, the results forced us to lock-in the process using day-8 harvest as starting point for the purification.
 Fortunately, up to 500 mg/L laronidase was obtained, in a shortened overall process time, with virtually identical glycosylation profile as the reference product.